 I’m looking for something rustic and modern at the same time.
 These (including the one at the top of this page) are 10 of my favourites.

-no source other than spammy site which I refuse to link to.
+no source for this image other than the spammy site I found it on, which I refuse to link to.

-I love the shape and harshness of the design of this one.
+I love the shape and harshness of the design of this one up top.